nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M02 - Dependency Injection and the Spring Context/L2 - The Basics of Java Configuration and the Spring Context.md

 In this lesson, we'll discuss the main Spring IoC container - the Spring Application Context.

-The relevant module you need to import when you're starting with this lesson is: [m2-basics-of-java-configuration-and-the-spring-context-start](https://github.com/eugenp/learn-spring/tree/module2/m2-basics-of-java-configuration-and-the-spring-context-start)
+The relevant module for this lesson is: [basics-of-java-configuration-and-the-spring-context-end](https://github.com/nbicocchi/spring-boot-course/tree/module2/basics-of-java-configuration-and-the-spring-context-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m2-basics-of-java-configuration-and-the-spring-context-end](https://github.com/eugenp/learn-spring/tree/module2/m2-basics-of-java-configuration-and-the-spring-context-end)

 ## Spring Application Context